chromeos/chromeos.dev/pages/en/publish/play-billing-backend.md

 ## Verify purchases before granting entitlements

-A crucial part of implementing Play Billing in your Android app or Progressive Web App, is ensuring you are verifying purchases before granting entitlement to the user.
+A crucial part of implementing Play Billing in your Android app or Progressive Web App is ensuring you are verifying purchases before granting entitlement to the user.
 When you grant a user an entitlement, you are giving access to the benefits or content associated with the item they purchased.
 Because this requires handling sensitive data, it should be handled on the backend server.

 The Google Play Developer API provides the [`purchases.products:get`](https://developers.google.com/android-publisher/api-ref/rest/v3/purchases.products/get) and [`purchases.subscriptions:get`](https://developers.google.com/android-publisher/api-ref/rest/v3/purchases.subscriptions/get) methods.
 Use these with purchase tokens retrieved in-app or stored on your back-end server to verify a purchase is legitimate.
 You should keep track of purchase tokens on your back-end server for additional purchases and user entitlements verification.
 Check the [Google Play Billing documentation](https://developer.android.com/google/play/billing/security#verify) on verifying purchases for more details about the steps you should take.